 Doc41 Web UI document types: The following document types are in scope for business unit QM:

-Supplier CoA: Upload by user from Raw Material Supplier (assigned to his vendor partner number).
+Supplier CoA(41.22): Upload by user e.g. from Raw Material/Bulk/Packaging Material Supplier (assigned to his vendor partner number, plant specific).
 No download from external source.

-Delivery Certificate: Upload by user from Product Supplier (assigned to his vendor partner number).
-Download by user of role DeliveryCertificateViewer (no partner number, assigned by business administrator only for views of Delivery Certificates.
+Delivery Certificate (41.39): Upload by user from Product Supplier (assigned to his vendor partner number, plant specific).
+Download by user of role

+DeliveryCertificateViewerCountry: no partner number, assigned by business administrator only for views of Delivery Certificates on country-level)

+DeliveryCertificateViewerCustomer: partner number, assigned by business administrator only for views of Delivery Certificates on customer-level).

 Roles